 We will check your skates and determine if they will provide your child, or you, with what is necessary to learn and improve.
 Please see our Purchasing Skates tab for reliable vendors, then you can be confident you have purchased quality skates that you can use for learning, playing and they will last.

 If you are buying skates elsewhere, please do not purchase these brands:

 Skates without a brand

-We loan you our skates, at our rink classes for free for your first four classes, so try our skates out first before purchasing. and any of the major brands models that are less than $170 for adults and $110 for kids are generally not good-quality skates (Exception: Shop-Task Seattle does offer good-quality Roces skates for about $80 after a 10% skate Journeys student discount).
+We loan you our skates at our weekend classes for free for your first 4 classes, so try our skates out before purchasing.
+Any of the major brands models that are less than $170 for adults and $115 for kids are generally not good-quality skates (Exception: Shop-Task Seattle does offer good-quality Roces skates for about $80 after a 10% skate Journeys student discount).
 Do not believe it when they state the original price for an adult skate is $250 but it’s on sale for $125.
 Work with our director to find the right skates for your goals!

 Skates/gear that we recommend:

 • High-Quality Rollerblade/Rollerblade Jr. / K2 / SEBA, SEBA Jr. skates

 • Quality Roces brand Skates• High-Quality (These are disposable skates and will not be appropriate for reselling)